Use these clever tips and tricks to give any room in your a home a brand new look without blowing the budget.

-If you’ve been following Worthing Court for a while, you’ve seen me share several room makeovers, as we work our way through our sort-of-new-to-us twenty year old home.
+If you’ve been following Worthing Court for a while, you’ve seen me share several room makeovers, as we work our way through our twenty year old home that we purchased almost six years ago.
 We still have quite a few more rooms to go, but you can see the reveals of all the rooms that we’ve completed to date by clicking HERE.

 BE PATIENT AND TAKE YOUR TIME